VickenMat/Blockchain-Launchpad/Launchpad.md

 ### Chainlink (LINK)

 [Chainlink](https://chain.link/) is a decentralized blockchain [oracle](https://chain.link/education/blockchain-oracles) network built on Ethereum.
 It is used to facilitate the transfer of tamper-proof data from off-chain sources to on-chain smart contracts.
 It's [importance](https://hackernoon.com/is-chainlink-the-one-ring-to-rule-them-all-lf163283) cannot go understated as it supplies a stream of real world data to all smart contracts that need it.
-The [use cases](https://chain.link/use-cases).
+The [use cases](https://blog.chain.link/smart-contract-use-cases/) extend to DeFi, Chross-Chain Interoperability Protocol (CCIP), Verifiable Random Function (VRF), Proof of Reserve (PoR), Automation and much more.

 ### Pyth Network (PYTH)